How to Broil Lobster Tails

 Cut open the top of the shell lengthwise with a pair of heavy kitchen shears.

-Score through the meat with a sharp knife down to the bottom shell - be careful not to cut through.
+Score through the meat with a sharp knife down to the bottom shell - be careful not to cut through the shell.

 Spread open the split tail to expose the meat and place the tails on a roasting pan under the broiler.

-Now - here you need to be careful - if it's a big tail (9oz or so) then you should place it about 8 inches from the broiler.
+Now - here you need to be careful - if it's a big tail (9oz or so) then you should place it about 8 inches from the broiler, if it's smaller, then about 6 inches.

-Leave the door open if you have one so as not to create an overly dry atmosphere and bake the lobster tail.
+Leave the door open if you have the type of broiler that is an oven too, so as not to create an overly dry atmosphere as you'll end up baking the lobster tail.

-You could add a glass of wine or water to the roasting pan which can help keep the meat moist.
+You could add a glass of wine or water to the roasting pan which will create steam and can help keep the meat moist.

-Cook for around 15 minutes for a 9 oz tail - you could also baste with some melted butter or wine during cooking to add flavor and moisture.
+Cook for around 5 minutes for a split 9 oz tail - you could also baste with some melted butter or wine during cooking to add flavor and moisture.